wwymak/mojo-gpu-puzzles/book/src/puzzle_05/layout_tensor.md

 ## Overview

-Implement a kernel that broadcast adds 1D LayoutTensor `a` and 1D LayoutTensor `b` and stores it in 2D LayoutTensor `out`.
+Implement a kernel that broadcast adds 1D LayoutTensor `a` and 1D LayoutTensor `b` and stores it in 2D LayoutTensor `output`.

 **Note:** _You have more threads than positions._